apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 **Note:** Here x.x.x.xxx is the IP address of the EC2 public instance, 8080 is the port on which AS400 Connector Service API is running.

-1. Create an SNS topic for publishing the received DTAQ events from the DTAQ
-2. Create a Lambda function i.e. DQSNSEventProcessor, deploy (upload Jar) and subscribe to SNS topic

-1. **Logs Verification**
-  1. Lambda function logs
-    1. Search and click on Lambda function from within the AWS console, Lambda dashboard gets displayed
-    2. Click on Functions and can see the below available functions
-      1. InputTransformation: Transforms Input json payload to as/400 compatible format
-      2. DQSNSEventProcessor: AS/400 DTA Queue SNS Lambda Integration
-    2. To view logs pertaining to Lambda \&gt; Functions \&gt; DQSNSEventProcessor
-      1. Click on DQSNSEventProcessor, Displays dashboard with configuration, Permission and Monitoring
-      2. Click on Monitoring tab, it shows Monitoring dashboard along with the CloudWatch metrics.
-Click on &quot;View logs in CloudWatch&quot;.
-This is the path where logs can be found CloudWatch \&gt; CloudWatch Logs \&gt;

-Log groups \&gt; /aws/lambda/DQSNSEventProcessor

 **License Management:**

 The IBM i connector requires a license file &quot;as400-license.lic&quot; from Infoview to enable access to specific IBM i system(s).